Ahnaf19/rokomari_price_analysis/README.md

 # rokomari_price_analysis
 This was a job hiring assignment given my rokomari.com.
 The data was small, obviously a generated one for test purpose.
-I tried to Describe myself while diving deep as much as possible.
+I tried to describe myself while diving deep as much as possible.

 This includes: